serversideup/webext-bridge/README.md

 ### `setNamespace(namespace: string)`

-Applicable to scripts in top frame of loaded remote page
+API available to scripts in top frame of loaded remote page

 Sets the namespace `Bridge` should use when relaying messages to and from `window` context.
 In a sense, it connects the callee context to the extension which called `allowWindowMessaging(<namespace: string>)` in it's content script with same namespace.